Frederick Ferdinand Schafer Painting Catalog

 A brief biographical sketch

-Frederick Ferdinand Schafer was born in Braunschweig, Germany, on August 16, 1839.
-He appears to have emigrated to the United States in the fall of 1871, at the age of 32, where he created at least 900 paintings, primarily landscapes of the American west.
+Frederick Ferdinand Schafer was probably born in Zorbau, Weißenfels, Prussia, on November 25, 1839.
+He emigrated to the United States in the fall of 1871, at the age of 32, where he created at least 900 paintings, primarily landscapes of the American West.
 He died in Oakland, California, on July 18, 1927, at the age of 87.
 He is well known within a community of collectors of and dealers in western art, mostly in California and the Pacific Northwest.
-Schafer's training in Germany is unknown.
+Schafer's training is unknown.
 His work resembles that of the Düsseldorf school and newspaper articles (which typically read like press releases and may have been written by the artist himself) often mentioned that there was some connection.
 He had studios in San Francisco from 1880 through 1886 and in his homes in Alameda and Oakland from 1887 until his death.

 He apparently spent summers sketching in Oregon, Washington, Idaho, Montana, Wyoming, Utah, Colorado, British Columbia, and Alaska and many of his paintings have verso titles with locations in those places.
 Most Schafer landscapes are summer scenes, probably because the majestic scenes he frequently painted were difficult to visit in the winter.
 A member of the San Francisco Art Association for many years, he regularly exhibited his paintings at the Mechanics Institute exhibitions in that city.